 As The Sweet Wanderlust, I’d be failing at my blog (and life) mission to bring you the world’s best desserts if I didn’t include Melbourne’s best freakshakes at the top of the list.
-Sure, there’s culture, music and history that makes this city amazing, and if you keep reading, you’ll learn all about it.
+Sure, there’s culture, music, and history that make this city amazing, and if you keep reading, you’ll learn all about it.

 The freakshake wasn’t invented in Melbourne, but it got here as fast as it could from neighboring Canberra.
 As I’ve eaten my way through the city, I’ve devoured countless shakes, each more creatively topped than the last.
 The most OTT topping: an eyeball at Sugar Buns.

 Brunch is my favorite meal of the day.
 It’s 100% acceptable to order dessert and call it a meal and you can wash it down with alcohol.
 Which is ok, because it’s brunch!

 And Melbourne does brunch better than anywhere else in the world I’ve ever been.
 Fairy floss-topped pancakes, ice cream cones garnishing waffles, and if you’re into savory foods, mac ’n’ cheese croquette eggs benedict with Bloody Mary hollandaise!